avmishra/shoppinglist/plugins/com.google.admobsdk/README.md

 # ProGuard #

-If you plan to run ProGuard on your APK before releasing your app, you will need to add the following to your “proguard.cfg” file:
+If you plan to run ProGuard on your APK before releasing your app, you will need to add the following to your proguard.cfg file:
-­
 ```
 -keep class * extends java.util.ListResourceBundle {
     protected Object[][] getContents();